sanjana5252/oibsip_1/README.md

 The objective is to guess the correct number within the selected number of chances.
 To win the game, you need to score more than half of the total chances available.

-After the game ends, the program will display the result, indicating whether you won or lost and how many chances you took to guess the correct number.
+After the game ends, the program will display the result, indicating whether you won or lost and how many points you you score.

-Contributing
-We welcome contributions to improve the game or add new features.
-If you have any suggestions, bug fixes, or enhancements, please feel free to open an issue or submit a pull request.

-We hope you enjoy playing the Number Guessing Game and find it helpful in gaining a better understanding of Java and Object-Oriented Programming.
-Happy coding! 🚀